-It is possible for students to receive awards, recognition, and personal development by participating in the intercollegiate forensics program.
-Forensics includes tournament competition at other universities in individual speaking, oral interpretive, and debate events.
-Membership in Pi Kappa Delta, national forensic honor fraternity, may be awarded and academic credit can also be earned by forensic participation.
+It is possible for students to receive awards, recognition and personal development by participating in the intercollegiate forensics program.
+Forensics includes tournament competition at other universities in individual speaking, oral interpretive and debate events.
+Membership in Pi Kappa Delta, national forensics honor fraternity, may be awarded and academic credit can also be earned by forensic participation.
 Students may also earn membership (by high grades) in Lambda Pi Eta National Communication Honor Society.

 Kent Communication Society is an undergraduate association open to all.
 Information on any of these programs can be obtained at D202 Music and Speech Center.

-Refer to either pages 64 or 79-80 of this Catalog for specific information on the Writing-Intensive Course Requirement.
+Refer to either page 64 or 84-85 of this Catalog for specific information on the Writing-Intensive Course Requirement.